 This commentary on Psalm 119 is broken down into twenty two sections, making it ideal as a devotional daily reader.
-The author states that many people dip into Psalm 119 for ‘golden nuggets’ but it is meant to be read in its entirety, in fact it is meant to be sung!
-The writer identifies eight ‘word’ words in the psalm, although different translations may record variations on these: Instruction, Testimonies, Precepts, Statutes, Commandments, Judgements, Word, and Promise.
+The author states that many people dip into Psalm 119 for ‘golden nuggets.’
+In fact it is meant to be read in its entirety, and it is meant to be sung!
+The writer identifies eight ‘word’ words in the psalm.
+Different translations may record variations on these: Instruction, Testimonies, Precepts, Statutes, Commandments, Judgements, Word, and Promise.
 These are covenant words: “and covenant is the wallpaper of the psalm; it lies behind every verse.”
-He refers to these words as two-way words with the first direction being grace – that these are words that create and sustain relationship.
-There are two questions for personal response at the end of each section, this is a great devotional for developing a love for God’s word and the psalms in particular.
+He refers to these words as two-way words with the first direction being grace.
+These are words that create and sustain relationship.
+There are two questions for personal response at the end of each section.
+This book is a great devotional for developing a love for God’s word, and the psalms in particular.

 Soul Fuel – A Daily Devotional by Bear Grylls

-Bear Grylls is probably best known for his TV programmes as a survival expert and an all-round adventure ‘hero’ but there is so much more than that.
-In this book he shares some stories of his own life and the foundation of who he is, built and developed through his faith in God.
-There are 360 separate entries grouped around themes, from where it all started, through hope, purpose, relationships, forgiveness, and more, until finishing with risk.
-Each theme starts with a page which is more of his story and then moves into the daily reflections which are all accompanied by a scripture verse or verses.
+Bear Grylls is probably best known for his TV programmes as a survival expert.
+He is regarded as an all-round adventure ‘hero’ but there is so much more than that.
+In this book he shares some stories of his own life and the foundation of his faith in God.
+There are 360 separate entries grouped around different themes.
+From where it all started, through hope, purpose, relationships, forgiveness, and more, until finishing with risk.
+Each theme starts with a page which explores part of his story.
+It then moves into the daily reflections, which are all accompanied by a scripture verse, or verses.

 The style and image of the book is designed to appeal to boys and men, but the reflections themselves are suitable for all.
-This would be a great daily reader for families of boys or for any young men who are searching for answers regarding faith or the busy man who wants a short daily reading to challenge and reflect on at the start of the day.
+This would be a great daily reader for families of boys.
+Or equally for any young men who are searching for answers regarding faith.
+Even for the busy man who wants a short daily reading, to challenge and reflect on, at the start of the day.

 Light for the Shadows, A-Z Pocketful of Promises by Sharon Hazel